-In order for Dr. Leary to determine the cause and appropriate treatment of varicose veins, Dr. Leary will use a non-invasive ultrasound, which will help assist in evaluating the veins that are not visible on the surface of the skin, and help decide the best treatment plan for a patient with varicose veins.
+In order for Dr. Leary to determine the cause and appropriate treatment of varicose veins, he will use a non-invasive ultrasound, which will help assist in evaluating the veins that are not visible on the surface of the skin and help decide the best treatment plan for a patient with varicose veins.

 Every procedure is tailored to the particular needs of the patient.
 Some patients will be better candidates for laser, while some may be better candidates for radio frequency.
 Dr. Leary will discuss and recommend which of these options he feels is best for each individual patient.

 Here is a list of our varicose vein treatments:

 Endovenous Laser Ablation (EVLA) is a minimally invasive, more desirable alternative for treating painful, unsightly varicose veins.
 With a 98% effective rate, varicose veins can be removed in the office, and the procedure allows patients to return to normal activity immediately.